awsdocs/aws-cpp-developer-guide/doc_source/setup.rst

 Building the SDK from Source
 ============================

-If you don't use Visual Studio (or don't want to use NuGet), you can build the SDK from source to set it up for your development system.
-This method also enables you to customize your SDK build
-|mdash| see :doc:`cmake-params` for the available options.
+If you don't use Visual Studio (or don't want to use NuGet), you can build the SDK from source using command-line tools.
+This method also enables you to customize your SDK build |mdash| see :doc:`cmake-params` for the available options.

 .. topic:: To build the SDK from source